 In accordance with federal copyright law, you must place a separate request for each item you need.
 If your request exceeds what is allowed by federal copyright law or CONTU Guidelines for Interlibrary Loan, we reserve the right to cancel it.
 In that case, we would contact you to discuss your alternatives.
 For more on copyright at Hofstra, visit the Copyright Information Center.

 Please note that all ILL items requested are for your personal use only.
-If you need an item for reserve or Blackboard use, please consult the University copyright policy.
-Direct any questions to Sarah McCleskey, Head of Access Services.
+If you need an item for reserve or Canvas use, please consult the University copyright policy.
+Direct any questions to Sarah McCleskey, Head of Resource and Collection Services.

 This site is compliant with the W3C-WAI Web Content Accessibility Guidelines